Electricity and gas: invoice 28 July 2022 • 6 minutes

 This is a specific feature of the Belgian energy market.

 Energy transport and distribution prices are respectively determined by your distribution system operator (DSO) and your transport system operator (TSO) .
-They allow them to support the costs of the infrastructure that transports gas and/or electricity from the high, medium and low voltage (electricity) network and the high, medium and low pressure (gas) network to your home.
+They allow them to support the costs of the infrastructure which transports gas and/or electricity from the high, medium and low voltage (electricity) network and the high, medium and low pressure (gas) network to your home.

 The surcharges and taxes (federal and regional) are set by the public authorities and billed by the suppliers who pay these amounts in full to the entities concerned (government and Regions).

 Energy levy and federal levy (except nuclear power phase-out and greenhouse gas reduction);

 The fee for connection to the gas network (only in Wallonia).

 Did you know?
 A VAT rate of 6% applies to gas and electricity, except for the federal levy and the connection fee (in addition to the protected customer surcharge as regards gas).

 In Brussels, fees and VAT made up 21 % of the electricity bill and 11 % of the gas bill in April 2022.

 Find out the applicable taxes and fees for gas and electricity in Brussels on Sibelga’s website.